Research Proposal Review Criteria

 - Innovation.
 Is the project original and innovative?
 For example, does the project challenge existing paradigms or clinical practice, or address an innovative hypothesis or critical barrier to progress in the field?
 Does the project develop or employ novel concepts, approaches, methodologies, tools or technologies for this area?

 - Approach.
-Is the conceptual or clinical framework, design, methods, and analyses adequately developed, well integrated, well reasoned and appropriate to the aims of the project?
+Are the conceptual or clinical framework, design, methods, and analyses adequately developed, well integrated, well reasoned and appropriate to the aims of the project?
 Are potential problem areas acknowledged and alternative tactics considered?
 Is there sufficient time to collect data and recruit subjects?
 Is there sufficient funding to complete the study?

 Mentors and environment.
 Is the mentor well qualified to provide the support necessary to complete the project?
 Is there evidence that he or she is willing to do so?
 Do the mentor and the investigative team bring complementary and integrated expertise to the project (if applicable)?